 We have all said these phrases ourselves before and whilst they are definitely sometimes true it is not necessarily something we should aspire to be.
 And here’s why…

-I remember when I was a teenager I would look at my Aunties who were so busy and I couldn’t wait to have a life so full of things to do and people to see.
+I remember when I was a teenager I would look at people who were so busy and I couldn’t wait to have a life so full of things to do and people to see.

 And then it happened.
 I was working retail 25 hours a week, studying full time and juggling a social life at the same time.

 I was the definition of busy.
 No planner was big enough to fit my daily agenda in and I never had time for me.

 For a while there I thought I was living the best life.
 “No I can’t, I’m so busy” I’d say smugly, multitasking everything because I’d get more done in less time and feeling like I was being really productive.

 And then one day it clicked.
 Being busy is getting me absolutely no closer to my dream life.

 In fact all being busy was doing for me was making me tired.

 Actually I needed to be productive.
 I needed to stop multitasking and start focusing

 I used to think being busy and being productive were the same thing, and I bet you did too didn’t you?